ShiftyChesh/UnrealModSkeletonFixer/README.md

 Please open Issues if you have any problems using this tool.

 if you want to understand the technical side of what this tool does, check out the file "pythonfiles/Unreal Skeletons Technical Stuff.txt"

+### How To Use:
+Double-click on the "ModBuilder.bat" file, and it will work automatically if the config setup steps have been completed.

 ## Mod Building Automation
 This may seem out of place for a tool that's only supposed to mod skeleton files, but the process to manually run the commands necessary to fix the skeleton can be confusing and annoying.